orbingol/geomdl-examples/README.rst

 In addition, I would like to thank
-`all NURBS-Python contributors <https://github.com/orbingol/NURBS-Python/blob/master/CONTRIBUTORS.rst>`_ for their time and effort in fixing, extending and supporting this project.
+`all NURBS-Python contributors <https://github.com/orbingol/NURBS-Python/blob/master/CONTRIBUTORS.rst>`_ for their time and effort in supporting this project.

 .. _NURBS-Python: https://github.com/orbingol/NURBS-Python